 Fasting and Hormones

-When done incorrectly, fasting can have a negative influence on your hormone balance, especially cortisol levels.
+Because when done incorrectly, fasting can have a negative influence on your hormones, especially your cortisol levels.
 If done right however, it can have a positive influence on your hormonal balance.

 2. Increase Collagen Intake